-- Where programmatic modifications can be made to provide an equivalent experience; - Where there are nearby and available equivalent accessible features; - Where there are no public programs or activities provided at that portion of the site; or - When safe harbor72 conditions are met.
+- Where there are no public programs or activities provided at that portion of the site; or - When safe harbor conditions are met.

 It is also possible that an alteration is technically infeasible, in which case compliance is not required.
 Technical infeasibility refers to "something that has little likelihood of being accomplished because existing structural conditions would require removing or altering a load-bearing member that is an essential part of the structural frame; or because other existing physical or site constraints prohibit modification or addition of elements, spaces, or features that are in full and strict compliance with the minimum requirements."
 Where technical infeasibility is encountered, compliance is still required to the maximum extent technically feasible.
 For example, if providing accessibility for people with one type of disability is not feasible, accessibility must still be provided for people with other types of disabilities to the maximum extent feasible.